 4.2.1 Functions

 Most of the code on the server side of the dashboard is unique to each page, and thus, cannot be simplified by using a function across all of the pages.
 It is possible that the code in the server that updates the inputs can be simplified to be a function.
-Currently, only the inputs for the specific page and calculation are updated, however this code could be collapsed into a function that updates all of the inputs across the dashboard at the same time.
+Currently, only the inputs for the specific page and calculation are updated, however this code could be consolidated into a function that updates all of the inputs across the dashboard at the same time.
 This would save numerous lines of repeating code, but may result in decreased efficiency.

 4.2.2 Consolidation